navpil/navpil.github.io/gupai/fishing.md

 # Fishing games

-Fishing games are games that have no obvious counterparts among European games, but are quite common in Asia.
-The Korean card game Hwatu itself (the same as the Japanese Hanafuda), which displaced the Chinese domino from Korea, is also a fishing game.
+Fishing games have no obvious counterparts in European traditions, but they are quite common in Asia.
+The Korean card game Hwatu (the same as Japanese Hanafuda), which eventually displaced Chinese dominoes in Korea, is itself a fishing game.

-The essence of the fishing game is quite simple - there are domino tiles on the table, which are considered to be a lake, or fish in a lake.
-And the player, using tiles from his hand or from the deck, "catches" fish according to certain, usually quite simple, rules.
-If he cannot catch a fish with his tile, then he puts this tile in the "lake", and now this tile can be "caught" by another player.
-Often, a move consists of two parts - at first a player uses a tile from his hand, and then - a tile from the deck.
-In this way, a player can either catch a fish twice in a turn, or release a fish into the lake twice, or catch a fish once and release one fish.
+The basic idea of a fishing game is simple.
+Domino tiles are laid out on the table and represent a “lake,” or fish swimming in a lake.
+Players use tiles from their hand—or sometimes from the deck—to “catch” fish according to specific, usually straightforward, rules.
+If a player cannot catch anything with a tile, they place it into the lake, where it may later be caught by another player.

+A turn often consists of two parts: first, the player uses a tile from their hand; then they draw and use a tile from the deck.
+As a result, during a single turn a player may catch two fish, release two tiles into the lake, or catch one and release one.

-In fishing games, a lot depends on luck, as the second part of the turn depends entirely on a random tile drawn from the deck.
-The two games - [Tiu-U](/gupai/fishing/tiu-u.html) (Catching Fish) and [Shi Wu Hu](/gupai/fishing/shi-wu-hu.html) (Fifteen Lakes) are classic fishing games and are similar to each other, they can even be considered variants of the same game.
-[Tsung Shap](/gupai/fishing/tsung-shap.html) (Disputing for Tens) stands a bit apart.
-Besides, according to the classical rules, it almost lacks the element of skill and almost everything depends on luck.
-It seems that only the Fifteen Lakes game still has a living tradition.
+Fishing games generally involve a significant element of luck, since the second part of the turn depends entirely on the randomly drawn tile.
+Two games - [Tiu-U](/gupai/fishing/tiu-u.html) (Catching Fish) and [Shi Wu Hu](/gupai/fishing/shi-wu-hu.html) (Fifteen Lakes) are classic examples of the genre.
+They are very similar and can even be regarded as variants of the same basic game.

+[Tsung Shap](/gupai/fishing/tsung-shap.html) (Disputing for Tens) stands somewhat apart.
+In its classical form, it contains very little skill component, with outcomes depending almost entirely on chance.

+Today, it seems that only Fifteen Lakes still maintains a living playing tradition.

 ---